NhanAZ/Stuff/PMBigLogs.md

   - `ItemFrameRotateItemSound`

 ## Internals
-- Improved performance of `ContainerTrait` dropping items on block destroy.
-(24e72ec109c1442b09558df89b6833cf2f2e0ec7)
+- Improved performance of `ContainerTrait` dropping items on block destroy. ([link](https://github.com/pmmp/PocketMine-MP/commits/24e72ec109c1442b09558df89b6833cf2f2e0ec7))
-- Avoid repeated calls to `Position->getWorld()` (use local variables).
-(2940547026db40ce76deb46e992870de3ead79ad)
+- Avoid repeated calls to `Position->getWorld()` (use local variables). ([link](https://github.com/pmmp/PocketMine-MP/commit/2940547026db40ce76deb46e992870de3ead79ad))
-- Revamped the way `InventoryManager` handles fake inventory slot mappings for stuff like crafting tables. (e90abecf38d9c57635fa0497514bba7e546a2469)
+- Revamped the way `InventoryManager` handles fake inventory slot mappings for stuff like crafting tables. ([link](https://github.com/pmmp/PocketMine-MP/commit/e90abecf38d9c57635fa0497514bba7e546a2469))
+  - Inventories are now mapped on a per-slot basis.
+This means that more than one inventory can be mapped to the same window ID, which is necessary for correctly handling "UI" inventories like crafting tables.
+  - `InventoryManager->getWindow(int $windowId) : ?Inventory` is replaced by `locateWindowAndSlot` (see below).
+  - Added `InventoryManager->locateWindowAndSlot(int $windowId, int $netSlotId) : array{Inventory, int}` - accepts a window ID and absolute slot ID, and returns the associated inventory and the slot relative to the inventory's own start (for use with `getItem()` etc.).
+  - Slot offset mapping for "UI" inventories is now handled in `InventoryManager->createComplexSlotMapping()` instead of in `TypeConverter`.
-- Console polling is now done on the main thread (no longer a performance concern).
+- Console polling is now done on the main thread (no longer a performance concern). ([link](https://github.com/pmmp/PocketMine-MP/commit/b3f03d7ae645de67a54b7300c09b94eeca16298e))
-- Console reader subprocess should now automatically die if the server main process is killed, instead of persisting as a zombie.
+- Console reader subprocess should now automatically die if the server main process is killed, instead of persisting as a zombie. ([link](https://github.com/pmmp/PocketMine-MP/commit/2585160ca2c4df5758b8b980331307402ff9f0fb))
 - `ConsoleCommandSender` is no longer responsible for relaying broadcast messages to `MainLogger`.
 A new `BroadcastLoggerForwarder` has been added, which is subscribed to the appropriate server broadcast channels in order to relay messages.
-This ensures that chat messages and command audit messages are logged.
+This ensures that chat messages and command audit messages are logged. ([link](https://github.com/pmmp/PocketMine-MP/commit/83e5b0adb6fa0dddec377182bb1c7945ac8f7820))
 - `DelegateInventory` now uses `WeakReference` to track its inventory listener.
-This allows the delegate to be reused.
+This allows the delegate to be reused. ([link](https://github.com/pmmp/PocketMine-MP/commit/3feaa18f6c10c3a99c0deca75f57ec2d74b92ab4))
 - Non-arrow projectile damage is now unscaled.
 Scaling according to velocity is only applied to arrows.
 This currently doesn't cause any observable change in behaviour, but is required for future additions.

+**For Minecraft: Bedrock Edition 1.19.50**

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.12.0
 Released 30th November 2022.